 Since our inception, we have financed our operations primarily through the sale of equity securities, debt financing, convertible loans and royalty-bearing grants that we received from the Israel Innovation Authority.
 Our primary requirements for liquidity and capital are to finance working capital, capital expenditures and general corporate purposes.
-Our principal sources of liquidity following our IPO in May 2022 as discussed below under Initial Public Offering, are expected to be the net proceeds from this offering as well as cash generated from our operations.
+Our principal sources of liquidity following our IPO in May 2022 as discussed below under the section titled "Initial Public Offering," are expected to be the net proceeds from this offering as well as cash proceeds generated from our sales.